CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 The effects of a spell do not affect the mage casting the spell, unless they cause a [spell backfire](#spell-backfire)

 ## Spell Backfire
-If a mage's exhaustion level reaches their threshold, by casting a spell, the spell **backfires**.
+If a mage's exhaustion level reaches their threshold, by or while casting a spell, the spell **backfires**.
 This causes the spell to inflict its injuries and effects only upon the mage casting it.

 ## Magic Schools
 Noted for each spell intensity, are the effects of the spell and the maximum distance, from the caster, at which the spell can be cast or the distance up to which it can have an effect.